 Darren Chaker on Penal Code 148.6 and Free Speech

-Darren Chaker explains how Penal Code 148.6 has emerged as a growing point of concern for civil liberties advocates, journalists, and constitutional scholars.
-While the statute was originally intended to address knowingly false reports against peace officers, its expanding interpretation has raised alarms about its impact on free speech and First Amendment protections.
+Darren Chaker explains how California’s false-complaint statute has emerged as a growing point of concern for civil liberties advocates, journalists, and constitutional scholars.

 Thank you for reading this post, don't forget to subscribe!